Boones Farm (band): Further activities

 It was reported by Record World in the September 9 issue that the group were looking for a new manager.
 They had also got the attention of wine manufacturing heir David Gallo over the use of the name, Boones Farm.
 He was considering taking legal action against the group.

 Along with Black Oak Arkansas, the Eagles, The Chambers Brothers etc., they played at the Erie Canal Soda Pop Festival which was held on Bull Island, Indiana on labor Day in September.
 The concert had between 200,000 and 300,000 attendees.

-They appeared at the KGB-AM sponsored concert at the San Diego Stadium on November 12 which also had the J. Geils Band, Foghat, Jesse Colin Young and Quicksilver lined up.
+They appeared at the KGB-AM sponsored concert at San Diego Stadium on November 12 which also had the J. Geils Band, Foghat, Jesse Colin Young and Quicksilver lined up.
 The event was attended by a record crowd of 51,778.

 On March 5, 1973, they were set to play at the Lakeland College campus in Wisconsin.
 At that time the line up consisted of Gary Stovall, Brad Palmer, Kent Sprague and Jay Mitthauer.